 The mist absolutely soaked us, and it was difficult to see anything around us.
 For a while, we couldn’t even see that there was water flowing behind us!
 When the boat circled around, we got to see the other side of Horseshoe Falls before heading back to the dock.

 After the boat ride, I walked up to the staircase to get a closer view of The American Falls.
-Amazingly, I got even wetter here, but feeling the water on my face was worth it.
-This made up for the unfortunate fact that we didn’t make it to The Cave of the Winds on Goat Island.
+Amazingly, I got even wetter here, but feeling the water on my face was well worth it.
+This view alone made up for the unfortunate fact that we didn’t make it to The Cave of the Winds on Goat Island.

 Iceland does a very good job of maintaining the natural beauty of the country by not allowing the tourism industry to drastically change its landscape.
 There are few large hotels or resorts in Iceland, and we only saw those few closer to the more touristy locations.